It is a crime, contrary to the Forgery Act 1981, to commit the offence of forgery.

-In order to commit an offence a defendant must create a false instrument which lies about itself not which contains a lie.
-However, the mere creation of the document does not cause a person to be guilty unless the prosecution can prove that he used it with intent to cause someone to accept it as genuine and that he intended someone to lose or intended to gain as a result.
-It is not forgery to lie even if that lie is in a document.
+In order to commit an offence, a defendant must create a false instrument which lies about itself, not which contains a lie.
+However, the mere creation of the document does not cause a person to be guilty, unless the prosecution can prove that it was used with intent to cause someone to accept it as genuine and intended for someone to lose, or intended to gain, as a result.
+It is not forgery to lie, even if that lie is in a document.

 An example of how mistakes can be made in prosecuting forgery cases is made out in an important successful case in which we were involved.

 A doctor being a general practitioner employed by NHS England was alleged to have forged a prescription.
 The doctor was investigated by the General Medical Council and they advised the police as to the practice and procedure in respect of the writing of prescriptions.
 Taken at face value, the procedure as set out by the General Medical Council for NHS prescriptions, was interpreted wrongly to mean that if a prescription was signed other than by the patient then it constituted the offence of forgery of a prescription.